sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-intro/README.md

 # Introduction to Git

 Git is a tool for keeping track of different versions of files.
-Here are some things you can do with it:
+Git helps you:

-* Make "save points" in your projects that you can go back to
+* Make save points in your projects that you can go back to
 * Experiment with ideas in branches, discard them if they don't work, and then merge them in with the rest of the code if they do
 * Enable multiple people (potentially thousands) working on the same files at the same time